 \section{Abstract}

-Changepoint detection is commonly approached by minimizing the sum of in-sample losses to quantify the model's overall fit across distinct data segments.
-However, we observe that flexible modeling techniques, particularly those involving hyperparameter tuning or model selection, often lead to inaccurate changepoint estimation due to biases that distort the target of in-sample loss minimization.
-To mitigate this issue, we propose a novel cross-fitting methodology that incorporates out-of-sample loss evaluations using independent samples separate from those used for model fitting.
-This approach ensures consistent changepoint estimation, contingent solely upon the models' predictive accuracy across nearly homogeneous data segments.
-Extensive numerical experiments demonstrate that our proposed cross-fitting strategy significantly enhances the reliability and adaptability of changepoint detection in complex scenarios.
+Changepoint detection is commonly formulated by minimizing the sum of in-sample losses to quantify the model's overall fit.
+However, for flexible modeling procedures---especially those involving high-dimensional parameter spaces or hyperparameter tuning---this strategy can lead to inaccurate changepoint estimation due to over-adaptivity biases.
+To mitigate this issue, we propose a novel cross-fitting methodology based on out-of-sample loss evaluations, which decouples model fitting from changepoint search.
+We establish a general theoretical framework for consistent changepoint estimation under mild conditions, and further extend it to temporally dependent data.
+A key implication of the theory is that consistency depends primarily on the models' predictive accuracy over nearly homogeneous segments.
+Numerical experiments show that the proposed method substantially improves the reliability and adaptability of changepoint detection in complex scenarios.

 {\bf Keywords}: Cross-fitting; Cross-validation; High-dimensional models; Model selection; Multiple changepoints; Predictive accuracy